hejazn86/OCR_Persian_textDetecter/README.md

 But unfortunately, the opencv library does not contain any arabic or Persian fonts, and I was not able to install *freetype-py*, so I had to used pillow library to create the dataset.

-## using PILLOW library to create image with Persian text
+## Using PILLOW library to create image with Persian text

 ### Creating blank images